invariantlabs-ai/explorer/README.md

 * `app-ui` includes the frontend code that communciates with the API services located at `/api/v1/*`.
 * `app-api` implements the backend API as FastAPI application.
 It uses SQLAlchemy for database mappings, with the main datamodel in `app-api/models/datasets_and_traces.py`.
+* `DOCS.md` contains a basic documentation of the Invariant Explorer API.

 ## Local Development vs. Production